Jatkin41/website/README.md

 # My (Very WIP) Website
 Website created for fun.

-This project currently uses HTML, CSS, and Bootstrap.
+This project currently uses HTML, CSS, and JavaScript.

+It is viewable @ www.jdatkinson.dev

 **TO DO**
 - Photography page